mickfuzz/phd4/admin_heafellow/annualreview2022.md

 ## Lock Down & suspended study

+In Summer 2020 students who were also teaching part time were required to suspend studies.
+While this was frustrating, I did halt much writing and data gathering.

 ## Dissemination of results

 While lock down presented some challenges.
-It has allowed me to
+There were opportunities to disseminate early results.

 ### Online Mozilla Conference